 Olivia Khoo is Associate Professor in Film and Screen Studies.
 Prior to arriving at Monash she taught film and media at the University of New South Wales and Cultural Studies at the University of Technology, Sydney, and the University of Melbourne.
 She was a Targeted Research Fellow at Curtin University during 2008-2010.

-Olivia’s research focuses on Asian and Australian film and screen media, transnational and regional cinemas, and gender and sexuality in the Asia Pacific.
-She holds an Honours degree in English Literature from the University of Western Australia, a Bachelor of Laws (Honours) from the University of New South Wales, and a PhD in Cultural Studies from the University of Melbourne.
+Olivia joined Film and Screen Studies at Monash University in 2010.
+She has an interdisciplinary background, holding an Honours degree in English Literature from the University of Western Australia, a Bachelor of Laws (Honours) from the University of New South Wales, and a PhD in Cultural Studies from the University of Melbourne.